TEN FACTS about your MICROBIOME

 The word microbiome was coined by Joshua Lederberg in 2001.
-He signified the ecological community of commensal, symbiotic and pathogenic organisms that share our body space.
+He signified the ecological community of all living organisms that share our body space.

-Although technically the human microbiome was defined as the complete genome (an organism’s complete set of DNA including the genes) of all microorganisms in and on the human body, the term is now usually used synonymously to refer to the community of all microorganisms in this habitat.
+Although technically the human microbiome was defined as the complete genome of all microorganisms in and on the human body, the term is now usually used synonymously to refer to the community of all microorganisms in this habitat.

 The human body is a complex ecosystem which has long been thought to be able to exist as its own physiological island.
 BUT WE WERE SO WRONG!